 Within the Company, there are a number of different distributor compensation plans and qualifications, which generate active independent Managers and Distributors with different sales values in the different business segments.
 Within the NSP Americas and NSP Russia, Central and Eastern Europe segments, the declines in active independent Managers and Distributors have resulted in declines in sales revenues.
 Within Synergy WorldWide, the sales qualifications required for active independent Managers and Distributors varies by market according to local economic factors.
 As sales grow in markets with higher qualification values, and decline in those with lower qualification values, the resultant mix change influences the active independent Manager and Distributor counts.
 As a result, from time-to-time, changes in overall active independent Manager and Distributor counts may not be indicative of actual sales trends for the segment.
-There are no Managers, Distributors, and customers in the China and New Markets segment as the wholesale business accounts for all of the segment's sales to date.
+There are no Managers, Distributors, and customers in the China and New Markets segment.